 the first A to J.

 A, C, D, E, F, H, H2 and J. --B and G is not known.

-The shown ColecoVision board is French.
+The shown ColecoVision board is the French RGB Scart Version.

 Please report errors on the site so it can be corrected.